 When I entered my junior year of high school, I had a lot of optimism.
-Almost immediately, all of that was erased.
-I played soccer which motivated me to succeed in other areas of my life.
-During a game early in the season, I broke my foot straight across requiring two months in a cast and one month on crutches.
-Each day was physically taxing but more so emotionally.
-I lost my daily routine and motivation to achieve.
-I would even say I fell into a depression.
-My grades went down and I increasingly fell behind in my school work.
+Almost immediately, all of it disappeared.
+I played soccer, which motivated me to succeed in other areas of my life.
+During a game early in the season, I broke my foot, requiring two months in a cast and one month on crutches.
+Each day was taxing physically but more so emotionally.
+Day after day, my grades went down and I increasingly fell behind in my school work.
 My parents and teachers were concerned.
 Teachers had a number of conversations with me about my performance.
 I felt alone and desperate.
 I even cheated on an exam, something I had harshly judged others for doing before.
 Failure was in and all around me.

-2. Research and Analyze
+2. Research and analyze.

-3. Create a Structured Schedule
+3. Create a structured schedule.

 Huddle up with your kids and ask, “How can I help you with your schoolwork?”